thingiversedownloader/thingiversedownloader/README.md

 --userlist=Loads users to download from specified file (1 per line).

+The following are optional, pages defaults to 1, only use these if you're wanting more.

 --pages=Defines the number of pages to be downloaded.

 --all=Download all the pages available (MAX 1000).

-Use one of each, all is optional, defaults to 1 page.

 Examples: